Objectivist-Nexus/fro/index.md

 At present, there are four concurrently running [study groups](/study-groups/), each meeting monthly and each focusing on different books or discussion topics.

 FROLIC ("FRO Laughter, Ideas, Chow"), our [social group](/social-events/), includes dinners, museum tours, park visits, and other ad hoc events.
+Events are scheduled and managed through the [FROLIC Meetup group](https://www.meetup.com/FROLIC-Denver/){:target="&lowbar;blank"}.

 FRO does not hold [conferences](/resources/#conferences), but we occasionally host talks, presented either by members or guest speakers.